nixtoshi/league-of-legends-voice-chat-on-mac/README.md

 cd '/Applications/League of Legends.app/Contents/LoL/'
 # Runs the client
 ./LeagueClient.app/Contents/MacOS/LeagueClient
-# Stops the bash script
+# Kills the script monitor that makes de the cog icon from the Automator task show
-break
+killAll ScriptMonitor
 ```
 So what are we doing here?
 Yes, we are just running the client from a bash script, however, the Automator app container will ask the user for the permission to use the Microphone unlike League's official client.